vaidehijoshi/basecs-series/README.md

-# The basecs Series
+# The basecs series
-A compiled, chronological list of content from the [basecs series](https://medium.com/basecs).
+__A compiled, chronological list of content from the [basecs series](https://medium.com/basecs).__

+This series builds upon itself.
+It is recommended to read the content in order if you are new to computer science!🙂

 ### January
 - [Bits, Bytes, Building With Binary](https://medium.com/basecs/bits-bytes-building-with-binary-13cb4289aafa)